 In fact, the prospect/salesman relationship is almost always one of unequal power—with power skewed in the direction of the prospect.
 Unless you’re selling something for which there is limitless demand and a very small supply, you are in the position of supplicant.
 The prospect decides if he buys, and ultimately if you get paid.
 That means he’s in charge.

 The unfortunate corollary to this phenomenon is that individuals who are granted even a little bit of fleeting authority often exhibit symptoms of, “The Paradox of Power.”
-Which is to say, they can act like jerks.
+Which is to say, they can sometimes behave poorly.

 Power tends to make people less sympathetic to others, more inclined toward hostility and impulsivity, and (this is important), less sensitive to the quality of arguments that contradict their beliefs.
 In other words, they make decisions based upon what they already believe to be true.

 So does that mean that the trust and credibility that you’ve built up by being a decent person are all wasted on a “powerful” prospect?
 Not at all.
 It simply means that you can quickly learn and understand the arguments that will be most persuasive to him.